Steven Salzberg: Research

 Salzberg was a charter member of the Cambridge Working Group in 2014, which was created to express alarm in the scientific community over the creation of highly transmissible and contagious viruses (also called Gain-of-function research) and the likelihood of an accidental lab release.

 Publications

 Salzberg has authored or co-authored over 300 scientific publications.
-He has more than 290,000 citations in Google Scholar and an h-index of 156.
-In 2014, 2015, 2016, and 2017, Salzberg was selected for inclusion in HighlyCited.com, a ranking compiled by the Institute for Scientific Information of scientists who are among the top 1% most cited for their subject field during the previous ten years.
+He has more than 350,000 citations in Google Scholar and an h-index of 167.
+In 2014 Salzberg was selected for inclusion in HighlyCited.com, a ranking compiled by the Institute for Scientific Information of scientists who are among the top 1% most cited for their subject field during the previous ten years.
 He was also chosen for this list when it was first created in 2001.
-This list of highly cited researchers continues under Clarivate, and Salzberg was also included in the list in 2018, 2019, 2020, 2021, and 2022.
+This list of highly cited researchers continues under Clarivate, and Salzberg was included in the list every year since 2014, through at least 2024.